-- There are 23,519 dwellings, including 1,333 homes built since 2011 - There are higher than average levels of home ownership (73%) and a below average proportion of social housing to rent (11% below the 16% national average).
-There is a shortfall of social housing to rent with almost 600 households currently on the Council's housing register. - There are lower than average proportion of smaller house types such as flats and terraced houses with a high proportion of larger and detached homes and a corresponding high level of under occupation.
-These larger and detached homes make up around half of house sales but are not affordable for many local people. - There are few empty homes, with most homes only empty for a short time and for valid reasons such as renovation or probate. - There are a higher than average proportion of older homes built pre 1900 and between 1964 and 1982, with very low levels of house building between 1900 and 1945.
-There are issues around our older housing stock, which is typically less accessible, has higher maintenance costs, lower thermal efficiency and higher heating costs. - There is a shortfall in the number of accessible homes to meet current needs or the predicted future increase in needs due to the aging population, which is strongly linked to ill health and mobility difficulties.
+- There are 23,519 dwellings, including 1,333 homes built since 2011 - There are higher than average levels of home ownership (73%) and a below average proportion of social housing to rent (11%; 45% lower than the 16% national average).
+There is a shortfall of social housing to rent with 600 households currently on the Council's housing register. - There is a lower than average proportion of smaller house types such as flats and terraced houses with a high proportion of larger and detached homes and a correspondingly high level of under occupation.
+These larger homes make up around half of house sales but are not affordable for many local people. - There are few empty homes, with most homes only empty for a short time and for valid reasons such as renovation or probate. - There are a higher than average proportion of older homes built pre-1900 and between 1964 and 1982, with very low levels of house building between 1900 and 1945.
+There are issues around our older housing stock, which is typically less accessible, has higher maintenance costs, lower thermal efficiency and higher heating costs. - There is a shortfall in the number of accessible homes needed to meet current people's needs alongside a predicted increase in need due to an aging population, which is strongly linked to ill health and mobility difficulties.